 (Fire in the Head 2005 with an Arts Council England award)

 Need a shot of inspiration?
 Want to work with me over 300+ pages?
 Christmas/birthday present for a writer?
 This book is a much-acclaimed hands-on collection of my workshops, basically, with a number of contributions by other writers working in similar fields.
 Approx. 350pp.

 ‘I have read many books about approaches to writing and when Writing the Bright Moment was first published in 2005 I immediately ordered a copy.
 It’s been with me everywhere since then as I have moved around the country a bit.
 Now I’m settled somewhere else and I often go back, deep into its pages.
 It’s not only about writing; it’s about living the writing from all kinds of directions – mind, body, spirit, elements and so forth.
 I’m thrilled to see it back in print!’
 (Comment on my blog from JS)

 There are a few excerpts from journal and magazine reviews on Amazon.
 These are some words that have just come my way: ‘”Writing the Bright Moment” is one of the best purchases I have ever made.
 Everlastingly inspiring.’

 Someone else told me that when they moved to their houseboat, they got rid of all creative writing books (even Natalie Goldberg, gasp of horror!) – except this one…

 (Robert Hale 1999) This one does what it says on the tin – takes you right through the process of writing a novel, based on my Storymaking workshops (as featured in The Guardian) (so it includes exercises).
 People seem to like it.
 (Christmas or birthday present for that aspiring novelist?)
 Someone said they wished they’d seen and bought this one first instead of wasting money on a load of other books on novel-writing!
-It’s out of print now; I have a few left.
-Signed copies will cost you £10 plus £2.80 p&p from me (use roselle[at]fire-in-the-head[dot]co[dot]uk on Paypal (replacing with the usual symbols).
+It’s out of print now; I have 1 first edition hardback copy left (collectible!) at £22, plus £3.50 p&p.
+A signed copy of the last 2 first edition paperbacks will cost you £14 plus £3.50 p&p from me (use roselle[at]fire-in-the-head[dot]co[dot]uk on Paypal (replacing with the usual symbols).